Novus Visualizers

 This also affects how documentation should speak about customization.
 Good customization is not endless toggles.
 It is the ability to make the exported video look aligned with the release.
 If a creator can load their audio, integrate their cover art, adapt the visual system to their palette, and export something that feels coherent with the song, then the product is doing the job the market actually needs from it.

-Over time, that positioning can support broader campaigns and use cases, but it already matters for the MVP because it helps users understand why the product exists.
+That positioning supports broader campaigns and use cases, and it helps users understand why the product exists.
 It is not only about motion.
 It is about turning a track into a releasable visual asset with less friction.

 Performance, rendering reliability, and support posture

 Creative tools earn trust by surviving unglamorous conditions: large files, repeated exports, browser variability, interrupted sessions, and users who are tired and rushing.
-That means the Novus Visualizers MVP should be documented with a reliability mindset.
-Spell out expected behavior when exports are queued, when a render fails, and how users can retry without losing the project.
-The support burden of a launch is often determined less by flashy features than by how understandable the failure states are.
+Novus Visualizers is documented with a reliability mindset.
+Spell out expected behavior when a render is in progress, when it fails, and how users can retry without losing the project.
+The support burden of any release is often determined less by flashy features than by how understandable the failure states are.

 Reliability also includes scope control.
-It is better for the MVP to export a smaller set of dependable workflows than to advertise a huge matrix of output combinations that only work some of the time.
-The public site should reflect that philosophy.
-Launch copy can position the app as a fast route from audio upload to exportable visualizer video, while docs explain the operational details and present the product as disciplined rather than unfinished.
+It is better to export a dependable set of workflows well than to advertise a huge matrix of output combinations that only work some of the time.
+The public site reflects that philosophy: it positions the app as a fast route from audio upload to exportable visualizer video, while docs explain the operational details and present the product as disciplined rather than overclaimed.

 When issues do happen, the hub should route users clearly: app-specific problems belong to the visualizers subdomain support surfaces when they exist, while ecosystem framing and long-form reference remain on novusstreamsolutions.com.
 That routing clarity keeps the hub informative without making it a dumping ground for every product-specific edge case.